AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with `$specifichide` modifier are not supported by AdGuard for iOS and Safari.
+Rules with `$specifichide` modifier are not supported by AdGuard for iOS and Safari, and AdGuard Content Blocker.

 :::